menu

 If not, now is a perfect time to join up!
 Our powerful tools, breaking-news analysis, and exclusive Discord channel will make sure you stay up to date and ahead of the curve.

 Judgment also brought in the Phantom creatures, which played off of White and Green's ability to prevent damage.
 These were interesting because one could pair a Phantom creature with a toughness-enhancing Aura and have their creature around forever!
 The set also included some creatures that you just didn't want on the battlefield on the first place.
-A 2/2 flier for 3U is limited-worthy, but when that card is Bazaar of Wonders, you have a card that dramatically changes how combat actually takes place.
+A 2/2 flier for 3U is limited-worthy, but when that card is Wonder, you have a card that dramatically changes how combat actually takes place.

 For a third set, Judgment is packed with winners.
 Let's take a look at the valuable cards!